s-glass/reading-notes/102/class3notes.md

 * **Committing a File**: after staging files, commit using the 'git commit -m "made change xyz"' command

-* **Comitting All Changes**: 'git commit -a' commits a snapshot of all modifications to tracked files int he working directory.
+* **Committing All Changes**: 'git commit -a' commits a snapshot of all modifications to tracked files int he working directory.

 * **Pushing Changes**: Next, push changes to a remote repository via 'git push origin master'

-* **Stashing Changes**: when not ready to commit changes, 'git statsh' temporarily removes changes and hides them, giving you a clean working directory.
-When ready to continue working on the cahnges, 'git stash apply' command retrieves the hidden changes.
+* **Stashing Changes**: when not ready to commit changes, 'git stash' temporarily removes changes and hides them, giving you a clean working directory.
+When ready to continue working on the changes, 'git stash apply' command retrieves the hidden changes.

 ### Remote Repositories ###
 Collaboration on Git projects requires remote repositories - versions of a project residing online or on a network.